Leader of Merkel's CDU, Annegret Kramp-Karrenbauer, to become German defense minister | DW | 16.07.2019

 Kramp-Karrenbauer won a hotly contested leadership vote last year with many seeing her as Merkel's hand-picked successor.
-However, since then, she had failed to connect with voters and many see her as out of touch and stiff, and lacking in the chancellor's political savvy.
+However, since then, she has failed to connect with votersand many see her as out of touch and stiff, and lacking in the chancellor's political savvy.

 A former leader of the state of Saarland, the defense ministry could give Kramp-Karrenbauer experience in security and military matters that could prove useful when Germany holds elections in 2021.